Makae/rxjs-insights/docs/article.md

 To understand how we work with **Observables** we need to understand a few key elements of the API:
 * You *subscribe* to **Observables** and react to *one or multiple values* which are returned over time
 * After all values are returned, your **Observer** gets informed in a **complete** event
-* If an Exception happend the **Observer** also get noticed and receives an **error** event
+* If an Error occured the **Observer** also get noticed and receives an **error** event
-* When we can daisy-chain the streams of **Observers** together by using **Pipes**
+* When we can daisy-chain **Observers** together by using **Pipes**

-In the above list we can see a few keywords which are part of the terminology used by Reactive Programming.
+In the list above we can see a few keywords which are part of the terminology used by Reactive Programming.
-The differents are described further below.
+The differences are described further below.

 ### Observable
   Defines a source of data which can be observed.